aarushgupta2735/todo_app/README.md

-This is a simple to-do app to understand how SWE works.
+This is a simple to-do app to understand fullstack development